AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ░░░░░**Player Positioning**░░░░░░░░░░░░

 Use your VR controllers to position yourself.
-The posistioning controls are listed below.
+The positioning controls are listed below.

 ░Position Forward (Right 2D axis click)